paulgalow/paulgalow.com/src/pages/2023-12-10-aws-solutions-architect-professional-exam-sap-c02/index.md

 ### Ongoing practice: Taking notes

-Early on in my career, I discovered the benefits of a personal note-taking system.
+Early in my career, I discovered the benefits of a personal note-taking system.
 I currently use Obsidian and have built up an extensive set of notes over the years.
 These come in handy when reviewing practical knowledge.
 I write down features and limitations and refer to other resources such as articles or videos.
 Limitations are especially helpful for the exam because AWS will test your knowledge around the edges of service capabilities.
 More on that later.
 This practice of writing things down as I learn them helps me solidify my knowledge over time.
-It is an ongoing practice that helps me to reduce the amount of stuff I have to learn specifically for the exam.
+It is an ongoing practice that helps me reduce the amount of stuff I have to learn specifically for the exam.

 For AWS I have a separate notebook/folder with subfolders and lots of notes around services.
 This is my general pool of AWS knowledge, something I use every day to do my job, and the most detailed source of knowledge I maintain.